Donate

 Do you invest in boys’ education as well?

 Our graduates in the CAMFED Association volunteer in local schools as Learner Guides, supporting both girls and boys with mentorship, life skills and wellbeing support.
-Their leadership enables all children to recognize their powers, respect and support each other, and grow up to create a more equitable word.
+Their leadership enables all children to recognize their powers, respect and support each other, and grow up to create a more equitable world.

 The financial support CAMFED provides for students to access and thrive in school focuses on the most marginalized children, and in our partner communities girls face additional gendered barriers to completing their education.
 (See also Why girls’ education).
 Research shows that when education systems are structured to support the most marginalized, every child benefits.